 June is Migraine Awareness Month and I wanted to share my painful two-year journey with you in hopes some of you will have the same problem and be a blessing to get treatment like I did.

 Everyone’s migraine story is different.
 I had maybe a half dozen migraines when out of the blue they hit me like a hammer.
-First is was one to two days a week and not completely debilitating.
+First, it was one to two days a week and not completely debilitating.
 After a very short period of time, they escalated to four or five a week and did start to impact my life.

 I was at the height of my career and daily migraines were dramatically impacting my ability to keep my client appointments, I had to often reschedule meetings.
 It took a good hour after injection to get back on the road to pick up with my day.

-This nightmare went on for two years, I don’t know how I stayed sane and keep my job.
+This nightmare went on for two years, I don’t know how I stayed sane and kept my job.
 Let alone remain a top performer at my company.

 During a follow-up appointment, my doctor said he’s just read an article on the plane about how your Sinuses can cause migraines.
 He referred me to an Ear, Nose, and Throat doctor and I found my answer.
 I had a Deviated Septum which was pressing on the nerves and causing the migraines.
 A simple day surgery corrected the problem and I’ve had very few since then.